During a complete physical test, your doctor will order a Complete Blood Count (CBC) test to evaluate:

 - Chronic bone marrow diseases such as a myeloproliferative disorder

-- Acute or chronic leukemia
+- Acute or chronic leukemia symptoms in children or adults

 - Diverticular Disease